 Mental/emotional causes of physical clutter

-We all have our special and very personal reasons why we bring in too much stuff and get rid of too little.
+We all have our special and very personal reasons why we bring too much stuff into our home and get rid of too little.

 - Impulsive and excessive shopping trips, for example, are often attempts to avoid or cover feelings of frustration, stress, boredom, etc.